thfmn/ttm-rag/docs/testing.md

 All our tests are currently passing:

 - **Unit Tests**: 9/9 passing
-- **Integration Tests**: 1/1 passing
+- **Integration Tests**: 11/11 passing

-This gives us confidence that our implementation is working correctly.
+This gives us confidence that our implementation is working correctly while respecting ethical guidelines for API usage.